Parameter control for eccentric, precessing binary black hole simulations with SpEC: Initial conditions for Numerical Relativity

 We fit the numerical data with the Keplerian equations of eccentric motion augmented with post-Newtonian corrections as given in Ref.~\cite{pw}.
 We use these post-Newtonian equations to extract the Keplerian parameters $ \vec{\theta}_{\rm orb}$ from numerical data and to compute the inverse operator ${\cal{G}}$ in Eq.~\eqref{eq:deltax_NR}.

-A generic Keplerian orbit at Newtonian order, 0PN, is characterized by its semi-major axis $a$, eccentricity $e$, and mean anomaly $\ell$ defined at some reference time.
-These three quantities are related via Kepler's equations: $\bar{\Omega} t=u(t)-e\sin{u(t)}$ and $\bar{\Omega} = \sqrt{M/a^3}$.
-The eccentric anomaly, $u(t)$, is obtained by inverting Kepler's equation, approximated as: $u(t) = \bar{\Omega} t + \ell$.
+A generic Keplerian orbit at Newtonian order, 0PN, is characterized by its semimajor axis $a$, eccentricity $e$, and mean anomaly $\ell$ defined at the epoch $t=0$.
+These three quantities are related via Kepler's equations: $\bar{\Omega} t=u(t)-e\sin{u(t)} - \ell$ and $\bar{\Omega} = \sqrt{M/a^3}$.
+The eccentric anomaly, $u(t)$, is obtained by inverting Kepler's equation, which in the small-eccentricity limit can be approximated as: $u(t) = \bar{\Omega} t + \ell$.
 To next, 1PN order, the Keplerian parameters and all equations obtain corrections.
 These can be expressed in closed form and as a function of the Newtonian orbital parameters $(a,e,\ell)$.
 We present these equations and their derivation in Appendix~\ref{appendixa}.
 The pertinent point is that there is a closed-form expressions for the (derivative of the) orbital angular frequency as a function of time, $\dot{\Omega}(t;a,e,\ell).$

-\subsection{PN Trajectory Fitting Model}
+\subsection{PN trajectory fitting model}

 We characterize the numerical trajectory through the derivative of the orbital angular velocity $\dot{\Omega} (t)$ as shown in Fig.~\ref{fig:method}.
 This choice follows Ref.~\cite{Buonanno:2010yk}, which states that eccentricity-induced oscillations become much more pronounced, and therefore easier to fit, in $\dot{\Omega}(t)$ than in $\Omega (t)$.